An easy walk down the Test valley which passes many interesting mills, old and new.

 Many of the churches in the area look solidly Victorian, including All Hallows Church in Whitchurch, but this one dates from the 13thC and has many interesting features.
 The most unusual church passed on the walk is St Nicholas in Freefolk, which contains an elaborate Jacobean monument to a Shakespearian-looking gent, Sir Richard Powlett.

 From the ridge to the north of the river you can glimpse Watership Down, the setting of Richard Adams' celebrated 1972 novel about a group of rabbits who undertake a perilous journey to the Down.
 The author (who died on Christmas Eve 2016) lived locally and the lunch pub was renamed in his honour (see below).

 There are two ways of shortening the Main Walk in the afternoon.
 At Bere Mill you could switch to an alternative route into Whitchurch, which finishes with a short loop to Fulling Mill instead of Tufton.
 More simply, you could stay on the main route and head directly for Whitchurch station when you reach the town.

 Directions are also given for a short Circular Walk (from Whitchurch), which goes up the valley to the lunchtime pub in Freefolk and finishes with the alternative route.
 This option is worth considering if you miss a train and would have to start an hour late.

 Overton and Whitchurch are adjacent stations on the line from Basingstoke to Salisbury.
 There is an hourly service from Waterloo (two-hourly to Overton on Sundays), taking about 1 hour.
 Buy a return to Whitchurch (Hants).

-If driving, the station car park at Overton is free but the situation at Whitchurch is uncertain because of development plans.
-However, there is a free car park near the town centre in Bell Street, convenient for the Circular Walk.
+If driving, the station car park at Overton is free “for railway users”.
+The one at Whitchurch station costs £5.20 Mon–Fri, £1 Sat, free Sun (2019); there is also a free car park near the town centre in Bell Street, convenient for the Circular Walk.

 Take the train nearest to 10:00 from Waterloo to Overton.
 For the Circular Walk, take the train nearest to 10:30 to Whitchurch.